 Certain types of positions will not be approved for internship credit even if they meet the criteria listed above.
 These are:

-Submit the required paperwork to the IT Advising Office.
+Submit the required paperwork to the IT internship coordinator.
 These forms must be submitted at the same time:

 The Professional Practice component of the degree program is considered a laboratory class.
 Lab classes (like IT 168) require two hours of contact to equal one hour of credit.
 So, depending on the student's catalog year, to earn the 6 hours of credit in Professional Practice the student must enroll in: